 The test bench illustrated in Figure 1.4 was used, which consists of a $5.7\,kg$ granite suspended on top of the APA95ML.
 The granite's motion was vertically guided with an air bearing system, and a fibered interferometer was used to measured its vertical displacement y.
-A digital-to-analog converter (DAC) was used to generate the control signal u, which was subsequently conditioned through a voltage amplifier with a gain of 20, ultimately yielding the effective voltage $V_a$ across the two piezoelectric stacks.
-Measurement of the sensor stack voltage $V_s$ was performed using an analog-to-digital converter (ADC).
+A digital-to-analog converter (DAC) was used to generate the control signal u, which was subsequently conditioned through a voltage amplifier with a gain of 20, ultimately yielding the effective voltage V_a across the two piezoelectric stacks.
+Measurement of the sensor stack voltage V_s was performed using an analog-to-digital converter (ADC).

 Comparison of the dynamics Frequency domain system identification techniques were used to characterize the dynamic behavior of the APA95ML.
-The identification procedure necessitated careful choice of the excitation signal [7, chap.
+The identification procedure required careful choice of the excitation signal [7, chap.
 5].
-Commonly employed excitation signals include impulses (which are particularly effective for modal analysis), steps, random noise signals, and multi-sine excitations During all this experimental work, random noise excitation was predominantly employed.
+During all this experimental work, random noise excitation was predominantly employed.